ronen567/just-the-docs/docs/logistic_regression.md

 $$p(y=0| x, w,b) = 1 - p(y=1| x, w,b) = 1-\hat{y}$$

-Consequently, we can combine 6a and 6b to have an expression for $$y\varepsilon [0,1]:
+Consequently, we can combine 6a and 6b to have an expression for $$y\varepsilon [0,1]$$:

 #### Eq.
 7: Combined Logistic Regression Formula

 $$p(y|x.b,w) =  \hat{y}^y(1- \hat{y})^{y-1}$$

 Now we take Eq 7, to find the likelihhod of, the output of m training example.
-It equeals to the multiplication of probabilities $$p(y_i|b,w,x_i) $$of all i, i=1:m.
+It equeals to the multiplication of probabilities $$p(y_i|b,w,x_i)$$ of all i, i=1:m.
 The Likelihhod is a function of the parameters b,w, for a given outcome y and the input variable x.

 #### Eq.
 8: Likelihood Function
 $$L(b, w| y, x) = (p(Y| X, w,b) =